GalacticLua/GalacticLua/README.md

 ### More info!~

-☄︎₊˚⊹☆ ~ My Discord User is galacticlua, consider friending me if you wanna chat!
+☄︎₊˚⊹☆ ~ My Discord User is eden_volt, consider friending me if you wanna chat!

 ๋⭑🛸๋⭑ ~ I really enjoy Writing and Drawing.
 My part-time is intro to Coding, which is my niche time to time.
 You will find me doing a lot of things that is forms of creativity!
 Otherwise, I'm just a simple gal.